PrinceParshia/Termux-X11-Linux-DEs/README.md

 ```
 SigLevel = Never
 ```
-After this to exit the page press CTRL 1 time the press these keys on your keyboard X then Y then ENTER.
+After this to exit the page press CTRL 1 time then press these keys on your keyboard X then Y then ENTER.

 Now execute the following commands in the Manjaro Shell.
 ```
 pacman -S sudo git xfce4 xfce4-goodies tumbler engrampa
 ```
 You have to download a browser to access the internet.
-Cromium is recommend because it's an arm version of Google Chrome (Unofficial)
+Cromium is recommend because it's an arm version of Google Chrome (Unofficial).
 ```
 pacman -S chromium
 ```